An update from the Head of BBC Writersroom - How we can (and can’t) help develop your writing

 Head of BBC Writersroom

-As we are about to open our annual window for Drama Script submissions this felt like a good time to address some questions that we regularly get asked about BBC Writersroom, our open submission script system (the ‘Script Room’) and what the outcome is for successful writers.
+As our annual window for Drama Script submissions is now open, this felt like a good time to address some questions that we regularly get asked about BBC Writersroom, our open submission script system (the ‘Script Room’) and what the outcome is for successful writers.

 Firstly - it’s worth saying again: